workos/workos-elixir/README.md

-Note: this SDK is currently in beta and breaking changes may occur.
-Please create an issue if you come across a bug.

 # WorkOS Elixir Library

+> **Note:** this an experimental SDK and breaking changes may occur.
+We don't recommend using this in production since we can't guarantee its stability.

 The WorkOS library for Elixir provides convenient access to the WorkOS API from applications written in Elixir.